hjacobs/tech.zalando.com/posts/books-beer-toilets-and-testing.rst

 **Something seems not right?
 Get on it!**

-To remedy this fading focus on testing, Antoine started a testing “grouplet” - equivalent to our kaizen user groups – whose goal was to make testing become part of the developer's culture!
+To remedy this fading focus on testing, a group of engineers (including Antoine) led by his colleague Bharat started a testing “grouplet” - equivalent to our kaizen user groups - whose goal was to make testing become part of the developer's culture!

 .. image:: /images/books-beer-toilets-and-testing-1.png